b5g-ex/bdds/README.md

 # Bdds

-If you want to use bdds,
+**YOU FIRST NEED TO INSTALL [cyclonedds](https://github.com/eclipse-cyclonedds/cyclonedds), tag: 0.9.0a1, ON THE HOST MACHINE,**

-**YOU FIRST NEED TO INSTALL [cyclonedds](https://github.com/eclipse-cyclonedds/cyclonedds) ON THE OS YOU WANT TO COMPILE IT ON.**
+even if you only want to do crosscompile for Nerves.

 If you are interested in the reason, read this [issue](https://github.com/b5g-ex/bdds/issues/1).